How to carry out drug and alcohol testing of employees

 - Engage a professional organisation to take and analyse samples from employees.

-- If a positive test result is received, consider whether or not the drug or alcohol issue impacted on the employee's work, other staff or health and safety before reaching any decision on disciplinary action.
+- If a positive test result is received, consider whether the drug or alcohol issue impacted on the employee's work, other staff or health and safety before reaching any decision on disciplinary action.

 - Give due consideration to any possible assistance for an employee with an addiction problem before reaching the decision to dismiss.